Portugal Travel Guide | CoraTravels

 Overview

 Portugal embodies 'saudade' - a bittersweet longing that permeates the culture through fado music, poetry, and daily life.
 Portuguese culture values family, tradition, and taking time to appreciate life's small pleasures.
 The concept of 'desenrascanço' (resourcefulness) reflects the Portuguese ability to find creative solutions.
-Maritime history shapes the national identity, with deep connections to the sea and exploration.
+Maritime history shapes the national identity, with deep connections to the sea and exploration - a heritage reflected in the country's 17 UNESCO World Heritage Sites that span from historic monasteries to ancient rock art.

 Travel tips